IBM-Bluemix-Docs/containers/cs_ingress.md

         ```
         {: pre}

 8. Verify that the Ingress resource was created successfully.
-Replace <em>&lt;myingressname&gt;</em> with the name of the Ingress resource that you created in the previous step.
+Replace _&lt;myingressname&gt;_ with the name of the Ingress resource that you created earlier.

     ```
     kubectl describe ingress <myingressname>
     ```
     {: pre}

-    **Note:** It might take a few seconds for the Ingress resource to be created properly and for the app to be available.
+    1. If there are messages in the events that describe an error in your resource configuration, change the values in your resource file and reapply the file for the resource.

 9. Access your app from the internet.
     1. Open your preferred web browser.